ChGuPy/test-for-driver-s-licence/README.md

 2) Add new user so user could sign in on index page
 3) Or just sign in as admin on index page.

-If you dont know russian, just leave database, create superuser, add q/a about anything you wish.
+If you not going to use it - just leave it behind.
+Create superuser, add q/a about everything you want.

+If you dont know russian - in models all verbose names at russian :(

 Every time you start test again all previous progress override for same user.
-You can also  change this behavior in templates.